jjspeedie/guide.2021.1.00690.S/step4/step4-apply-self-cal-solutions.md

 We want a way to reference only a certain portion of each calibration table in order to apply that portion to each corresponding EB separately.
 ````

-The ``applycal`` task ``spwmap`` parameter lets us take only a subset of the *spectral windows* contained within a calibration table, and apply those to the input MS. The trick is knowing how the mapping will work, because it requires accounting for the rounds where ``combine='spw'`` parameter was or wasn't set during ``gaincal``.
+The ``applycal`` task ``spwmap`` parameter lets us take only a subset of the *spectral windows* contained within a calibration table, and apply those to the input MS. The trick is knowing how the mapping will work, because it requires accounting for the rounds where the  ``combine='spw'`` parameter was or wasn't set during ``gaincal``.
 For example, compare these two SB calibration tables:

 ````{card}